Sometimes, writing a fantastic personal statement seems just out of reach.

 How do you Write a Good Personal Statement?

 A good personal statement should contain three essential elements.
 Firstly, it must outline the writer’s relevant academic experience.
 Then it should evidence the writer’s connection with their intended field of study.
 Lastly, it must outline the writer’s ambitions in relation to the course content.

 Don’t forget that a good personal statement is one that results in an offer being made and accepted.
-The content must lead to this outcome by being relevant, concise and by illustrating your suitability for the course or role.
+The content must lead to this outcome by being relevant, and concise and by illustrating your suitability for the course or role.

 How can I make my Personal Statement Better?

-You can make your personal statement better by ensuring that each point or paragraph flows logically from one to another and that you explain the lasting value of your academic and practical experiences, rather than simply describing them.
+You can make your personal statement better by ensuring that each point or paragraph flows logically from one to another and that you explain the lasting value of your academic and practical experiences rather than simply describing them.